 - For more zesty flavor, Add orange or lemon zest.

-- For a chocolatey twist: Dip half of the baked cookie in melted chocolate, drizzle melted white chocolate on top of your cookies, or fold in some mini chocolate chips before baking.
+- For a chocolaty twist: Dip half of the baked cookie in melted chocolate, drizzle melted white chocolate on top of your cookies, or fold in some mini chocolate chips or a bit of cocoa powder before baking.

 Did you make this recipe?
 Scroll down to leave a star rating and review!